ay12496/car_demo/README.md

 # car_demo
-Autonoumous Car Project
+Autonomous Car Project

-Working on adding autonoumous functionality to vehicles following ackermann model.
+Working on adding autonomous functionality to vehicles following Ackermann model.
 For this I have forked osrf/car_demo, as that is a well built project and good starting point.

-Initial stage(Current Stage):
-Reorganising the project to into different modules.
+Initial stage(Current Stage): Reorganizing the project to into different modules.
 Removing some functionality which I won't be needing like joystick control.
-Adding feature for next phase, like switching between manual/auto(noumous) mode, a pid based controller for controlling the vehicle movement(direction and speed) based on throttle, brake and steering parameter.
+Adding feature for next phase, like switching between manual/autonomous mode, a PID based controller for controlling the vehicle movement(direction and speed) based on throttle, brake and steering parameter.

-Future plan explanding this model to include different type of vehicle model.
+Future plan expanding this model to include different type of vehicle model.